k21971/EvilHack/doc/evilhack-changelog.md

 - New object - sling bullets
 - Allow various sphere-type monsters to be genocided
 - Wearing non-metallic gloves protect worn rings from shock damage
+- Fix: racial monsters can turn into zombies (again)